 Designed specifically for Medical Receptionists and/or Practice Nurses with a focus on the application of triage principals in a primary health setting

-The CRANAplus Fundamentals for Rural Nurse Practice (FRNP) is designed to meet the learning needs of registered nurses, enrolled nurses, and nurses new to rural practice.
+The CRANAplus Fundamentals of Rural Nursing Practice (FRNP) is designed to meet the learning needs of registered nurses, enrolled nurses, and nurses new to rural practice.

 Designed for Nurses, Aboriginal & Torres Strait Islander Health Practitioners, Paramedics and Medical Officers, the Maternity Emergency Care course enables the remote health workforce to develop the knowledge and skills necessary to provide emergency care for expectant mothers and their babies in a remote or isolated setting.